elastic/elastic-charts/api/charts.api.md

 // @alpha (undocumented)
 export const SmallMultiples: React.FunctionComponent<SmallMultiplesProps>;

-// Warning: (ae-missing-release-tag) "SmallMultiplesAccessors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface SmallMultiplesAccessors {
-    // (undocumented)
-    smallMultiple?: {
-        horizontalAccessor?: Accessor;
-        verticalAccessor?: Accessor;
-        shouldWrap?: boolean;
-    };
-}

 // Warning: (ae-forgotten-export) The symbol "DefaultSmallMultiplesProps" needs to be exported by the entry point index.d.ts
 //